tldr-pages/tldr/pages/linux/xtrlock.md

 # xtrlock

-> Lock X display until user's password is supplied.
+> Lock the X display until the user supplies their password.

 - Lock the display and show a padlock instead of the cursor: